Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 ## Run the application

-Navigate to your application directory and run the application with the `dotnet run` command.
+Navigate to your directory where the project file (.csproj) resides and run the application with the `dotnet run` command.

 ```console
 dotnet run